Totoual/oef-sdk-python/docs/source/user/communication-protocols.rst

     agent.register_service(service_description)

-Notice: nothing prevent us to register `the same agent` (with the same public key) in the Agent Directory, or as another type of service in the `Service Directory`.
+Notice: nothing prevents us to register `the same agent` (with the same public key) in the Agent Directory, or as another type of service in the `Service Directory`.

 Unregister service